-One of the biggest pain points in blogger outreach is getting the attention of the bloggers you know are the perfect fit for your brand.
+One of the biggest pain points in an outreach campaign is getting the attention of the bloggers you know are the perfect fit for your brand.

 But, one of the things I’ve seen a lot lately is that marketers are writing really good and personalized pitches and offering legitimately cool stuff to bloggers but their emails aren’t getting read.